ceresward/factorio-handycraft/README.md

 ### 1.1

 - Selection tool for adding items to the handcrafting queue as needed to build all ghosts in the selected area?
+- Config setting to customize the "craft multiple" size?
+- Patch the base game issue where the ghost cursor doesn't refresh after handcrafting completes?

 ## Release Notes